lmfit/uncertainties/doc/index.rst

 I greatly appreciate having gotten key technical input from Arnaud Delobelle, Pierre Cladé, and Sebastian Walter.
-Patches by Pierre Cladé, Tim Head, José Sabater Montes, Martijn Pieters, Ram Rachum, Christoph Deil, and Gabi Davar are gratefully acknowledged.
+Patches by Pierre Cladé, Tim Head, José Sabater Montes, Martijn Pieters, Ram Rachum, Christoph Deil, Gabi Davar and Roman Yurchak are gratefully acknowledged.

 I would also like to thank users who contributed with feedback and suggestions, which greatly helped improve this program: Joaquin Abian,